denzen84/ivc-kolpak/README.md

-# IVC KOLPAK - smart CCTV system powered by Telegram
+# IVC KOLPAK - smart CCTV system powered with Telegram
 ## WARNING !
 This is template article.
 More information about the system will be soon.
 For any questions please ask in Telegram channel `@ivckolpak`